neonexus/sails-react-bootstrap-webpack/README.md

 ## Working With Ngrok

-This repo has a custom script ([`ngrok.js`](ngrok.js)), which will start a Ngrok tunnel (using the NPM package [`ngrok`](https://npmjs.com/package/ngrok)), build assets, and start Sails.
+This repo has a custom script ([`ngrok.js`](ngrok.js)), which will start a Ngrok tunnel (using the NPM package [`@ngrok/ngrok`](https://npmjs.com/package/@ngrok/ngrok)), build assets, and start Sails.

 ### First thing's first

 You will want to get an auth token (and create an account if you haven't already): https://dashboard.ngrok.com/tunnels/authtokens

-You will need to `npm i ngrok --save-dev` before you can do anything.
+You will need to `npm i @ngrok/ngrok --save-dev` before you can do anything.
 I've opted to not have it pre-installed, as it does add a bit of bloat, and not everyone is going to use it.

 After you have it installed, you can run `ngrok.js`, with node: `node ngrok` or just directly: `./ngrok.js`.